black-hole-group/fermipy-tutorial/README.md

 This activity has a total duration of about 4 hours and is organized as follows:

 1. [Download and install](./pre-requisites.md) required software and data files *before the lesson*
-2. Introduction, overview of activities (slides) TBD
+2. Overview of Fermi Gamma-ray Telescope ([slides](https://speakerdeck.com/rsnemmen/overview-of-fermi-gamma-ray-telescope))
-3. Estimating dark matter cross section from Fermi LAT observations.
+3. Hands-on activity: Estimating dark matter cross section from Fermi LAT observations

 # Authors / contact